“Stunning wine and wellness estate cradled in vineyards by the Douro River: luxe relaxation at its best”

 As for breakfast, it was the biggest buffet spread I've ever seen.
 Glass jars of almond yoghurt sat alongside rhubarb puree and pots of goji berries and chia seeds.
 A whole table groaned under charcuterie and local cheeses.
 Delicious juices included a yummy carrot and orange.
 There was so much on offer, we didn't even look at the cooked options.

 Children are welcome at the hotel, and staff were incredibly kind to our 1-year-old daughter, but it doesn't feel like a family hotel.
 The ambiance is quiet, the emphasis is on wine and gourmet food, and there aren't any specific children's facilities.
-That said, beds and cots are available, and kids under 12 stay for free and are just charged for meals.
+That said, beds and cots are available, and kids up to 12 stay for free and are just charged for meals.

 Babies (0-1 years), Teens (over 12)